Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ### Using MesiboUserListFragment:

-Mesibo provides modes that can be passed as argument of the fragment and based on that the required fragment can be loaded.
+Mesibo provides modes that can be passed as argument to the activity ,based on which the required fragment can be loaded.

-The different modes are -
+The different modes for `MesiboUserListFragment` are -

  - `MesiboUI.USERLIST_GROUPSELECTION_MODE` launches UI for selecting and creating a group.